AlexRogalskiy/object-mappers-playground/README.md

     You can find more useful samples on [wiki](https://github.com/AlexRogalskiy/object-mappers-playground/wiki)
 </p>

-Object Mappers playground is intended to provide various mapping operations on DTO objects while converting from source to target objects.
+Object Mappers playground intended to provide various mapping operations on DTO objects while converting from source to target objects.

 ## 💻 _Description_